SyncfusionExamples/How-to-get-notified-when-a-column-is-dropped-into-the-GroupDropArea-in-the-WinForms-SfDataGrid/README.md

-# How to get notified when a column is dropped into the GroupDropArea in the WinForms DataGrid (SfDataGrid)
+# How to get notified when a column is dropped into the GroupDropArea in the WinForms DataGrid?

 In [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid), to get notified when a column is added or removed in the grouping box area, the `CollectionChanged` event of the [GroupColumnDescriptions](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_GroupColumnDescriptions) property can be used.
 This event allows for detection when columns are added or removed from the drop area, as well as identification of the action performed.